kennysmithed/oels2023/oels_practical_wk10.md

 ### Calling PHP scripts to do various things with input language files

 There's a separate javascript file, `manage_language_files.js`, that sets out 4 functions which do all our manipulation of language CSV files for us.
 You need to know roughly what they do to understand the rest of the code, but you don't have to know the details (unless you want to, in which case you can look at the code and comments in `manage_language_files.js`).
 The first two functions, `list_input_languages` and `read_input_language`, have the same structure - they use `fetch` to run a PHP script on the server, and then receive back a response from the PHP script, which they do a little formatting on (to turn the data into something we can work with).
 Because these functions interact with a PHP script which is reading data files on the server, we have to set them up as `async` (asynchronous) functions, and tell them to `await` the response from the PHP server before doing anything.
-I mentioned this async/await stuff briefly at the end of the confederate priming practical, but to recap: fetching data from the server via PHP takes some time - only a fraction of a second, so it appears instantaneous to us, but for the computer this is very slow.
+I mentioned this async/await stuff briefly at the end of the confederate priming practical last week, but to recap: fetching data from the server via PHP takes some time - only a fraction of a second, so it appears instantaneous to us, but for the computer this is very slow.
 Rather than wait for the `fetch` command to finish, your browser tries to press on and run the rest of the code - if you are familiar with 'normal' programming languages like python, that run things one step at a time, this is a very weird behaviour that takes some time to get used to!
 In this particular case, trying to carry on while the `fetch` function goes off and does its job is a bad idea, since we actually need to get the response back from the PHP script before we can continue - running off ahead before the `fetch` returns the data we need will cause our code to break, because until the `fetch` command returns its data we can't actually process it!

 There are various solutions to this problem, but I think the simplest one is to use the `async` and `await` functions (which are part of newer versions of javascript).
 This allows us to declare some functions as `async` (i.e. asynchronous, in other words there are some steps that involve waiting for one function to complete before proceeding, rather than running everything synchronously/simultaneously), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
 This means we can wait until the `fetch` command has done its job and got the data we need.